silverbulletmd/silverbullet/website/Silver Bullet.md

 rating: 5
 ```

-There are a few [[🤯 Features]] you don’t get to fully experience in this environment, because they rely on a working back-end, such as:
+There are a few Features you don’t get to fully experience in this environment, because they rely on a working back-end, such as:

 * Using Silver Bullet [[🔌 Directive|directives]] where part of pages are automatically rendered and kept up to date by querying various data sources (such as pages and their metadata, back links, tasks embedded in pages, and list items) with an SQL like syntax, rendered with handlebars templates.
 * Intelligent **page renaming**, automatically updating any pages that link to it.